Series A Pitch Deck: What Investors Want to See in 2026

 • Revenue growth chart (monthly or quarterly)

-• Cohort analysis showing retention
+• Cohort analysis showing retention over time

 • Net revenue retention by cohort